Hommlet

 Geography

-The town is located in the south eastern part of the Viscounty of Verbobonc, ten leagues south-east of the city of Verbobonc, within the Kron Hills that lie east of the Lortmil Mountains and just west of the Gnarley Forest[1][2].
-The town is built on a crossroads between Verbobonc and the Wild Coast, and also Dyvers, Greyhawk, and Celene.
+The town is located in the southeastern part of the Viscounty of Verbobonc, ten leagues south-east of the city of Verbobonc, within the Kron Hills which lie east of the Lortmil Mountains and just west of the Gnarley Forest.[1][2]
+The town is built at a crossroads between Verbobonc and the Wild Coast, and also Dyvers, Greyhawk, and Celene.

 History

-Hommlet initially grew from a farm or two, a rest house, and a smithy (presumably sometime in the early to mid fifth century CY).
+Hommlet initially grew from a farm or two, a rest house, and a smithy (presumably sometime in the early- to mid-fifth century CY).
 The roads brought a sufficient number of travelers and merchant wagons to attract tradesmen and artisans to serve those passing through.
-The rest-house became a thriving inn (the Inn of the Welcome Wench), and a wheel and wainwright settled in the thorp.
+The rest-house became a thriving inn (the Inn of the Welcome Wench (but see also Inn of the Paladin Prince below).
+A wheel- and wainwright settled in the thorp.
 More farmers and herdsmen followed, for grain was needed for the passing animals, and meat was in demand for the inn-folk.
 Hommlet prospered, as the lord of the district was mild and taxes were light.
 Trade was good, and the area untroubled by war, outlaws, or ravaging beasts.
-The area was free, beautiful, and bountiful.[3]
+The area was free, beautiful, and bountiful.[1]

 From about 566 CY, the area around Hommlet began suffering from a few thieves and the odd group of bandits molesting the merchant caravans.
-Then came small bands of humanoids — kobolds or goblins — raiding the flocks and herds.
+Then came small bands of humanoids—kobolds or goblins—raiding the flocks and herds.
 Local militia and foresters of the Waldgraf of Ostverk checked, but did not stop, the spread of outlawry.
-The out of the way location of Nulb, about 6 miles to the north east of Hommlet on an tributary of the Velverdyva River (Imeryds Run) developed and became a base for the bandits.
+The out of the way location of Nulb, about 6 miles to the northeast of Hommlet on a tributary of the Velverdyva River (Imeryds Run) developed and became a base for the bandits.
 An evil cleric established a chapel nearby to the south of Nulb, which was to become the Temple of Elemental Evil.
-Within 3 years, a grim and forbidding fortress surrounded the Temple, The servants of the Temple pillaged and robbed the lands for leagues around including Hommlet.
-Commerce ceased, but also crops withered and pestilence was abroad due to the effects of the Temple.[4]
+Within 3 years, a grim and forbidding fortress surrounded the Temple, the servants of the temple pillaged and robbed the lands for leagues around including Hommlet.
+Commerce ceased, but also crops withered and pestilence was abroad due to the effects of the temple.[3]

-Prince Thrommel IV rallied forces of Furyondy and Veluna, including gnomes of the Kron Hills, dwarves of the Lortmils, and elves from the Gnarley Forest and Celene, to form the Righteous Host to destroy the Temple.
-It met the Horde of Elemental Evil in the Battle of Emridy Meadows, then laid siege to the Temple for two weeks.
+Prince Thrommel IV rallies forces of Furyondy and Veluna, including gnomes of the Kron Hills, dwarves of the Lortmils, and elves from the Gnarley Forest and Celene, to form the Righteous Host to destroy the Temple.
+It meets the Horde of Elemental Evil in the Battle of Emridy Meadows, then laid siege to the temple for two weeks.
 The temple compound and dungeons were greatly damaged.
-The demonic force behind the Temple was too powerful to overcome and sealed in the dungeons by mages and priests of the Host.
+The demonic force behind the temple was too powerful to overcome and sealed in the dungeons by mages and priests of the Host.

-After the end of the Battle the Righteous Host turned its attention to a moathouse built by Temple forces in marshlands about 10 miles to the east of Hommlet.
+After the battle, the Righteous Host turned its attention to a moathouse built by temple forces in marshlands about 10 miles to the east of Hommlet.
 A detachment of horse and foot with a mall siege train sallied to lay the castle low.
-The common folk from miles around including Hommlet came to help, and the moathouse was surrounded and reduced to a ruin.[6]
+The common folk from miles around including Hommlet came to help, and the moathouse was surrounded and reduced to a ruin.[4]

-Nine years later in 578 CY, bandits began troubling the area around Hommlet.
-Evil humanoids and strangely garbed priests were seen on the road.
-By 569 CY year, it became clear that the Temple was rising again.
-This time, the folk of Hommlet and the surrounding area coordinated and fostered attacks by bands of adventurers against the ruined but still occupied temple.
-Eventually, the Temple’s dangerous lower levels were destroyed but the demonic force was revealed to be Zuggtmoy and released by accident by Lord Robilar who had come to help deal with the Temple.[7]
+Nine years later in 578 CY, bandits begin troubling the area around Hommlet.
+Evil humanoids and strangely garbed priests are seen on the road.
+By 579 CY, it becomes clear that the temple is rising again.
+This time, the folk of Hommlet and the surrounding area coordinate and foster attacks by bands of adventurers against the ruined, but still occupied, temple.
+Eventually, the temple’s dangerous lower levels are destroyed but the demonic force is revealed to be Zuggtmoy who is accidentally released by Lord Robilar who had come to help deal with the temple.[5]

-Since 579 CY, the area prospered in the peace that followed, and the village grew by 591 CY tenfold to be a town.
-In that year adventurers again used the town as a base to destroy forces that had again infiltrated the town, the nearby moat house ruins built by the Temple previously, the Temple ruins and the nearby Temple of All Consumption near the hamlet of Rastor in the western end of the Kron Hills (the events of the Return to the Temple of Elemental Evil).
+After 579 CY, the area prospers in the peace which follows, and the village grows tenfold to be a town by 591 CY.That year, adventurers once again use the town as a base to destroy forces which again infiltrate the town, the nearby moat house ruins built by the temple previously, the temple ruins, and the nearby Temple of All Consumption near the hamlet of Rastor in the western end of the Kron Hills (the events of the Return to the Temple of Elemental Evil).

 People